UCLATALL/supernova/README.md

 either have children or not, and have been married 15 vs. 30 years.
 If we fit the data with `lm()` that would ignore the non-independence due to the people being in the same `couple`.
-Compare this output with the foloowing output where the `group` is specified as a random factor.
+Compare this output with the following output where the `group` is specified as a random factor.

     complex_nested <- JMRData::ex11.22 %>%
       gather(sex, rating, Male, Female) %>%